Developer: Technos Japan Publisher: American Technos Released: 01/90 Genre: Beat ’em up

 River City Ransom adopts the Double Dragon control scheme of both buttons punching and kicking with jumping accomplished by pressing both buttons.
 The difference here is that our protagonists feel a lot more nimble to control.
 You can run like Renegade and perform jump kicks, wall kicks, and even pick up and throw enemies, including bosses.
 Every enemy you defeat drop coins that you can use to purchase further moves to strengthen your arsenal.
 Rapid fire punches and kicks, somersault attacks, and even stepping on downed thugs are just a purchase away.
 Some of these upgrades might be too strong; stone hands and dragon kicks are the cheapest and can carry you through the entire game if you so choose.
 But that is the beauty of the game, it is all up to you.
 That freedom also extends to the game’s structure.

 Throughout the city are various shopping malls full of different food shops.
 While it may seem redundant to have so many varieties of food they do more than restore health.
 The numerous dishes will also boost your stats in several categories, from proficiency at punches, kicks, and weapons to defense, max health and willpower.
 Once you identify the foods that boost the stat you want you can customize your character any way you like.
-There is no right or wrong way to do so and once again the game is totally playable if you only engage with this minimally.
+There is no right or wrong build and the game is totally playable if you only engage with this minimally.
 FYI, willpower is a broken stat and is even better than your life bar.
 The extent with which you engage with the different systems will determine how hard the game ultimately is.

 River City Ransom is not very long when taken in totality.
 For the average player will spend most of their time grinding cash to build up their character.
 More skilled players will easily exploit the AI to power through the game quickly.
 Even though you can run to later areas without skill the stronger enemies will wipe the floor with you.
 Altogether I would still say this is only a little over an hour or so long.
 But what an hour it is.